A Practical Guide for Running Kubernetes in Production

 Multi-region deployments protect against regional failures.
 Active-active or active-passive configurations trade complexity for availability.

 Data replication across regions adds latency and cost.
-Consider which data truly needs multi-region availability.
+Consider which data truly needs multi-region availability versus what can tolerate some recovery time.

 DNS-based failover routes traffic to healthy regions.
 Cloud provider traffic managers automate failover based on health checks.